JiminSongSoftware/Nexus/README.md

 This project uses the following technologies:

 - Angular on the frontend
-- REST APIs on the backend using Springboot
+- REST APIs on the backend
 - Sass (or Less) for CSS preprocessing

 ## Design